rickhenderson/smartphone-activity-study/CodeBook.md

 6         1   WALKING_UPSTAIRS         0.2554617      -0.023953149        -0.0973020      -0.35470803     -0.002320265
 ```
 * Variables in the data set:
   * __subjectID__: A value between 1 and 30 indicating the subject who performed the activity in the original study.
+Units: none.
   * __activityID__: A descriptive word describing the activity that the subject peformed.
+Units: none.
 Possible values were:
     * WALKING\_UPSTAIRS
     * WALKING\_DOWNSTAIRS
     * WALKING